-The rationale for the imposition of strict financial requirements is mainly to avoid allowing entry of persons who may in the future be public charge to the state.
+The purpose of financial requirements for certain visa is mainly to prevent the entry of people who may become illegally employed to support their trip or those who may in the future be public charge to the state.

-For example, visitors need to have adequate funds to support themselves for the entire length of stay taking into consideration the purpose of the visit, price of accommodation and lodging.
+An example of this would be visitors are required to have adequate funds to support themselves for the entire length of stay.
+This includes the time period of their state, the purpose of their visit, the cost of accommodations, and lodging.
 Some countries even require visitors to have insurance policy which can be used on the country to be visited and must be for more or at least a certain specified amount of coverage.

 Visas to the United States